tari-labs/tari-university/layer2scaling/executive-summary/PITCHME.md

   - Must allow each signer to sign the same message;
   - Must allow each signer to sign their own message.

+Note:

+(1) Plain public-key model: allows for signature aggregation, mathematically combining several signatures into a single signature, without having to prove Knowledge of Secret Keys (KOSK).

+(2) KOSK requires that users prove knowledge (or possession) of the secret key during public key registration with a certification authority.

 +++

 #### #3 Why Scriptless Scripts & Schnorr Sig.
 Aggregation? (cont'd)